-- Why pursuing self-growth doesn’t mean that there’s something wrong with you and needs to be changed.
+- Why pursuing self improvement doesn’t mean that there’s something wrong with you that needs to be changed.

 - The benefits of growing.

-- The characteristics of a self-actualization person and why we should care.
+- The characteristics of a self actualized person and why we should care.

 - Why you should never ignore the innate desire to create and make a contribution to the world.

-- How self-growth increases our capacity for well-being.
+- How self improvement increases our capacity for well being.

-- Things that prevent self-growth and emotional maturity.
+- Things that prevent self improvement and emotional maturity.